tim-minter/watson-assistant-utilisation-control/README.md

 7. Get the dialogue to call the API from the inital "Welcome" node in the dialogue
 8. Take action in the dialogue based on the success or failure returned from the API call

+## Steps to create this PoC (Proof of Concept)
+1. Sign in to or up for an IBM Cloud account.
+This PoC can be created using using the free or paid versions of the services available in IBM Cloud.
+Create a [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) service in IBM Cloud.
+2. Create a [Node-RED](https://cloud.ibm.com/developer/appservice/create-app?starterKit=59c9d5bd-4d31-3611-897a-f94eea80dc9f&defaultLanguage=undefined) application in IBM Cloud.
+Node-RED uses a cloudant database to host its data so a free Cloudant service will be created as part of this build.
+If you already have a free Cloudant instance then you can select that to avoid having to create a new paid service.
+3. For PoC you may choose not to do this step.
+Secure the HTTP endpoints for NodeRED [(instructions)](https://nodered.org/docs/user-guide/runtime/securing-node-red) - see HTTP Node Security section.
+The instructions are minimal and the way you actually have do do this when Node-RED is on the cloud is fairly complex.
+I will create a separate set of instructions on how to do this soon [link]()

+[Document being created - please check back in a few days]